yip-kl/airflow_example/README.md

 ## Development
 - cd to the project root, and use `astro dev start` to spin up the containers while Docker Desktop is active
+- Best pracices:
-- To speed up development, attach to webserver container via VSCode Remote Explorer, navigate to `/usr/local/airflow/` and directly update the dags there.
-This would be picked up by the web server very quickly
+    1. **Proper library import**: Instead of adding DAGs in the local repo which might not have `airflow` installed, attach to webserver container via VSCode Remote Explorer, navigate to `/usr/local/airflow/` and directly update the dags there.
+The container has `airflow` library installed and thus enabling syntax-highlighting, code navigation, etc. to work.
+Updates in the container will be reflected in the local repo, and thus can be source-controlled properly without copy-pasting back and forth.
+(Actually, it works as well the other way round)
+    2. **DAGs parsing and rendering**: To see if the DAGs can be parsed and imported properly, we can:
+        - **Parsing**: Run `astro dev parse` in the local machine to see if DAGs can be parsed correctly.
+This is faster than importing and checking on the UI
+        - **Import**: Once the above is ok, run `astro dev run dags reserialize` (Equivalent to running `airflow dags reserialize` in webserver) to refresh DAGs immediately.
+    3. **Test DAGs**: Follow this [doc](https://docs.astronomer.io/learn/testing-airflow)
 - `AIRFLOW__LOGGING__LOGGING_LEVEL` is set as `DEBUG` in the Dockerfile to make debugging easier
 - These are useful commands for development:
     - `astro dev restart`: rebuild the container e.g. after you have added new items under requirements.txt